Over 235 charged and 400 investigations: What we know about the "unprecedented" Capitol riot arrests

 How many have been charged?

-More than 235 defendants have been charged in federal court.
-Of those, 70 were also indicted by grand juries, according to documents reviewed by CBS News.
+At least 238 defendants have been charged in federal court.
+Of those, 82 were also indicted by grand juries, according to documents reviewed by CBS News.

 Common charges